cksystemsteaching/selfie/book.md

 https://github.com/cksystemsteaching/selfie
 ```

-Once you have a terminal with selfie up and running, type:
+Once you have a terminal with selfie up and running, type in the terminal:

 ```
 ./selfie